Arm Holdings to face US antitrust probe over chip tech, Bloomberg News reports

 Rene Haas, CEO of chip tech provider Arm Holdings, holds a replica of a chip with his company's logo on it in Kuala Lumpur, Malaysia March 5, 2025.
 REUTERS/Hasnoor Hussain

-May 15 (Reuters) - Arm Holdings is facing an antitrust probe by the U.S. Federal Trade Commission over the British chip designer's licensing of its semiconductor technology, part of ongoing global scrutiny of the business, Bloomberg News reported on Friday.
+May 15 (Reuters) - Arm Holdings faces an antitrust probe by the U.S. Federal Trade Commission over the British chip designer's licensing of its semiconductor technology, part of global scrutiny of the business, Bloomberg News reported on Friday.

-The FTC is investigating whether Arm is trying to illegally monopolize parts of the semiconductor market.
-It is looking to assess if Arm will reject or downgrade the licensing agreements for its chip blueprints used to design central processing units, the report said, citing people familiar with the matter.
+The FTC is investigating whether Arm is trying to illegally monopolize parts of the semiconductor market, the report said.
+It is looking to assess whether Arm will reject or downgrade the licensing agreements for its chip blueprints used to design central processing units, the report said, citing people familiar with the matter.

-Earlier this year, the US regulator notified Arm of the investigation and demanded the company preserve documents, according to Bloomberg.
+The U.S. regulator notified Arm of the investigation this year and demanded the company preserve documents, according to Bloomberg.

 A big portion of Arm's revenue comes from licensing its technology to companies such as Nvidia and Apple and collecting royalty payments on design use.